Chelmsford’s Fabric

 on

-Certainly, there are many stories of injustice in Chelmsford’s past but, the story of Martha Sparks seems to be particularly cruel.
+There are many stories of injustice in Chelmsford’s past but, the story of Martha Sparks seems to be particularly cruel.

-On July 10, 1676 Martha, the daughter of Thomas Barrett Jr., married Henry Sparks from Exeter, New Hampshire.
+On July 10, 1676, Martha, the daughter of Thomas Barrett Jr., married Henry Sparks from Exeter, New Hampshire.
 Henry purchased 1 acre of land from Peter Talbot located just west of the “Gutt”.
 This is where Vine Brook crosses Littleton road, near the Westford Regency.
-To the west of his land, was the original Groton Road, which ran from Chelmsford center out to Forge Village (then Groton).
+To the west of his land, was the original Groton Road, which ran from Chelmsford center out to Forge Village.
 He purchased an adjoining acre and a half a year later.
 This land is on the north side of Littleton Road where it intersects with Concord Road and Powers Road.
 Henry’s son, Henry Sparks Jr., sold the family farm to Samuel Proctor in 1714.